DeanLight/spannerlib/README.md

 The official pyDatalog documentation can be found here: https://sites.google.com/site/pydatalog/home

-That said, most of the documentation is irrelevant as we only a small part of pyDatalog.
+That said, most of the documentation is irrelevant as we only use a small part of pyDatalog.
 Should you need to alter the pyDatalog implementation, it is recommended to read this link: https://sites.google.com/site/pydatalog/advanced-topics, specifically the 'Dynamic datalog statements' section.
 Afterwards, read the comments and implementation of the pyDatalog wrapper class, as it will give you more details on the tricks we used to make pyDatalog work with our implementation of RGXlog.

 Note that operations done in pyDatalog cannot currently be reversed, which is why this engine will most likely be replaced in the future.

-GenericExecution's execution of non rule statements is fairly simple.
-It simply calls the relavent function in the pyDatalog wrapper engine.
+GenericExecution's execution of non-rule statements is fairly simple.
+It simply calls the relevant function in the pyDatalog wrapper engine.

 Executing rule statements is more complex, as rules are constructed from multiple relations.
 The following algorithm is used: